wp-plugins/affiliates/readme.txt

 Simply put, the affiliates plugin is used to manage affiliates, create referrals and track visits to your site through affiliate links.
 Referrals are stored and attributed to an affiliate, for example if clients place orders on your site and you need to credit your affiliates.
 You can show your affiliates how well they perform, by embedding simple shortcodes on a page.

+[Follow itthinx on Twitter](http://twitter.com/itthinx) for updates on this and other plugins.

 **Free Integrations**